qbicsoftware/spark-benchmark/docs/source/usage.rst

 Setting up a Spark network
 --------------------------

 Run docker-compose.
-This sets up the network and adds a number of workers (here 3).
+All required docker images (base, master, worker, submit) will automatically be pulled from Dockerhub.
+Subsequently, the Spark network will be set up.
+A user specified number of workers (see example below) will automatically be added.

 .. code-block:: bash